Linear and nonlinear parabolic forward-backward problems: Introduction

-For this scheme, we are able to prove a uniform bound for $u_n$ in an appropriate space $\qone$ and the convergence of the sequence in an interpolation space\footnote{Actually, one could also prove that $(u_n)_{n\in \N}$ is a Cauchy sequence in $Q^s$ for $s$ close to $1/2$.
-We merely chose the space $\qhalf$ in order to fix ideas.} $\qhalf$ (see \eqref{def:Q1} and \eqref{def:Q12}).
+For this scheme, it is possible to prove a uniform bound for $u_n$ in the space $H^{5/3}_x L^2_y \cap L^2_x H^5_y$ and the convergence of the sequence in an interpolation space $L^2_x H^{7/2}_y \cap H^{7/6}_x L^2_y$.
 This scheme is similar to the one used to construct solutions to quasilinear symmetric hyperbolic systems, see for instance \cite[Section 4.3]{BCD}.

+In \eqref{eq:iterative-bis}, the triplet $(f^{n+1},\delta_0^{n+1},\delta_1^{n+1})$ is an appropriate perturbation of the data $(f,\delta_0,\delta_1)$ tailored to satisfy the orthogonality conditions associated with the linear operator $u_n\p_x -\p_{yy}$.
+In order to define these orthogonality conditions, it is necessary to straighten the curve $\{u_n(x,y)=0\}$: hence this straightening step is still necessary, but performed \emph{after} the ``linearization'' of the equation, rather than \emph{before}.